eProsima/xtypes/README.md

 There exists two kinds of iterators:
 - Collection iterators: Allows to iterate through collections in the same way of native C++11 types.
-They can be accesses from `ReadableDynamicDataRef::Iterator` (for read-only operations) or `WritableDynamicDataRef::Iterator` (for read-write operations).
+They can be accessed from `ReadableDynamicDataRef::Iterator` (for read-only operations) or `WritableDynamicDataRef::Iterator` (for read-write operations).

   ```cpp